American Companies Celebrates 36 Years in Business!

 “I love what I do and I’m always doing it,” says Holsman.
 “I never wait for things to happen.
 I make them happen.
 That’s just how I am.”

 36 years ago, Holsman saw an opportunity in parking lot sweeping, bought a $10,000 sweeper, and made it happen.

 “I didn’t know anything about sweeping but I had good instincts about how to make money and sweeping just happen to come along.”

 Using that sweeper wasn’t easy.
 Every time it filled up, Holsman had to unload it himself with a shovel.
 He didn’t mind the hard work because he knew it would pay off.

 “Sweeping was sort of a new idea but already in high demand.
 I started getting customers right away.
 The first job I got with my sweeper was cleaning up after the Michael Jackson Victory Tour in Kansas City in 1984.
 A year later I was cleaning up after the 1985 World Series at Kauffman Stadium.”

 Parking lot sweeping soon expanded to street sweeping.
 Then came waste disposal with large container roll-off service for construction and other special purposes, and regular commercial service and residential service too.
 Nearly 30,000 customers in Kansas City and surrounding communities now make waste disposal the biggest part of American Companies.

 “We take care of all kinds of customers around the region including Arrowhead,” says Holsman.
-“We’ve been driving the cleanup effort at the stadium for six years and we’re really proud of that relationship.”
+“We’ve been driving the cleanup effort at the stadium for over seven years and we’re really proud of that relationship.”